Our content may include links to products from our partners

 This is absolutely necessary.
 Since you are supplying less than 5% of the cost of the loan.
 This makes your loan at a huge risk to the lender.
 Therefore, the law requires you to have a mortgage insurer to protect the lender.

 In case by any chance you default the loan, then the insurer will cover up the loan.
 As a result, this makes it very important to have a mortgage insurer.
 In finding the mortgage insurance, you need to check the different rates in your area.
 If you need better results, start with your lender (and don’t forget to ask the right questions!) .

 The good news:

-When it comes to financing your mortgage insurance premiums, FHA loan requirements states that you can finance only the upfront portion.
+When it comes to financing your mortgage insurance premiums, FHA loan requirements state that you can finance only the upfront portion.
 What you cannot be able to finance is only the annual mortgage insurance premium.

 The Successful Applicants

-The successful applicants have proved certain qualification.
-Mostly, proving to have a steady employment.
+The successful applicants have proved a certain qualification.
+Mostly, proving to have steady employment.
 Or even if you are self-employed, just hand in your tax returns and financial statements.

 Therefore, you can still be qualified with a lower credit score (If that’s the situation – read our article about how to achieve a great credit score).